The cycle of metals in the infalling elliptical galaxy NGC 1404: Discussion

 First, let us compare these metal masses with those reasonably produced by SNIa through the galaxy's lifetime.
 Assuming the SNIa rate of \citet{maoz2017} for cluster galaxies ($N_\mathrm{Ia}/M_* = 5.4 \times 10^{-3}~M_\odot^{-1}$), the stellar mass of NGC\,1404 ($12.7 \times 10^{10}~M_\odot$) provides $6.9 \times 10^{8}$ SNIa explosions.
 Using the SNIa yields from \citet{seitenzahl2013}, and depending on the assumed yield model, this translates into ejected masses of (2.4--$7.6)\times 10^8~M_\odot$ and (0.3--$3.2)\times 10^7~M_\odot$ for Fe and Mg, respectively.
 Although it is interesting to note that these SNIa-driven masses can largely account for both the Fe \textit{and} the Mg observed masses, the large difference between the Fe and Mg ejecta produced by SNIa (by more than one order of magnitude) does not reflect the factor $\sim$2 difference between the observed masses of these two elements.
 Unless the escape (and/or depletion) fraction of Fe and Mg is for some reason highly segregated, a full SNIa origin for \textit{all} the metals in NGC\,1404 is thus highly unlikely.

 Unlike SNIa, deriving metal masses produced by SNcc through the galaxy's history is difficult as it strongly depends on its star formation history.
 Quantifying the latter is challenging, although like other massive ETGs NGC\,1404 had likely undergone a short and brief star formation peak around $z \sim 3$ \citep[][see also our discussion in the next section]{thomas2010,yates2013}.
 It is interesting to note, nonetheless, the absence of current star formation measured by MUSE in NGC\,1404 \citep{iodice2019}.
-The observed 1.4~GHz radio power of $(1.03 \pm 0.15) \times 10^{19}$~W\,Hz$^{-1}$ \citep{grossova2021} in the core of the galaxy could be explained by star formation that is 3 times lower than the FUV inferred estimate of $(3.58 \pm 0.04) \times 10^{-2}$~$M_\odot$\,yr$^{-1}$.
+The observed 1.4~GHz radio power of $(1.03 \pm 0.15) \times 10^{19}$~W\,Hz$^{-1}$ \citep{grossova2022} in the core of the galaxy could be explained by star formation that is three times lower than the FUV inferred estimate of $(3.58 \pm 0.04) \times 10^{-2}$~$M_\odot$\,yr$^{-1}$.
 Assuming this rate to be constant since $z \sim 3$ along with a Salpeter IMF, negligible metal mass from SNcc contribution is expected during this recent epoch.

 Finally, let us estimate the metal mass ejected from stars via stellar winds.
-Assuming a Salpeter initial mass function \citep{salpeter1955}, the wind-driven stellar mass loss in ETGs at a given time $t$ can be estimated as \citep{ciotti1991}:
+Assuming a Salpeter initial mass function \citep{salpeter1955}, the wind-driven stellar mass-loss in ETGs at a given time $t$ can be estimated as \citep{ciotti1991}: